coreruleset/go-ftw/README.md

 ## How log parsing works

 The WAF's log file with the alert messages is parsed and compared to the expected output defined in the unit test under `log_contains` or `no_log_contains`.
+Note that the expected output may contain multiple checks (E.g. `log_contains` and `status`).
+If any of the checks fail, the test will fail.

 The problem with log files is that `go-ftw` is very, very fast and the log files are not updated in real time.
 Frequently, the web server / WAF is not syncing the file fast enough.
 That results in a situation where `go-ftw` won't find the log messages it has triggered.